 Hi, my name’s Lenny Martinez Dominguez.
 I’m a computational designer and master’s candidate in the Visual Communications program at Syracuse University’s S.I.
 Newhouse School of Public Communication.
 I’ve made this page with up-to-date information until I can properly update my site.

-I’m open to new projects beginning mid-January 2019.
+I’m open to new projects beginning February 2019.

-I'm a teaching assistant for MIT’s mechanical engineering capstone class, Product Engineering Processes, where I work on a small team to coordinate the experience of 172 students as they work in teams to design and develop products.
-We plan demos, help with tutorials, and produce print materials for lectures and lab sections.
-We also document the students’ progress throughout the semester with photos and videos.
-This fall, I’ve taken a lead in editing photos for the class.
-You can see more details and our work on the course website: web.mit.edu/2.009
+I was a teaching assistant for MIT’s mechanical engineering capstone class, Product Engineering Processes, where I worked on a small team to coordinate the experience of 171 students as they worked in teams to design and develop 8 new products.
+We planned demos & class activities, helped with tutorials, and prepared print materials for lectures and lab sections.
+We also documented the students’ progress throughout the semester with photos and videos.
+I took a lead in editing photos for the class.
+You can see more on the course website.

 As a Carnegie-Knight News21 fellow, I investigated intolerance, racism, and hate crimes in America.
 I produced the interactive piece, The State of Hate, based on what we learned from a cross-country road trip.
-I also collected and analyzed court documents to build a database of federal cases related to hate crimes since 2010.
-My analysis of these documents was used in five of the stories.
-Our full investigation is here: hateinamerica.news21.com
+I also collected and analyzed court documents to build a database of federal hate crimes cases since 2010.
+My analysis was used in five of the stories.
+Our full investigation is found at hateinamerica.news21.com

-In June 2017, I graduated from MIT with a degree in mechanical enginering and a focus on product design.
+In June, 2017, I graduated from MIT with a degree in mechanical enginering and a focus on product design.
 I’m currently a master’s candidate in the Visual Communications program at the S.I.
-Newhouse School of Public Communications at Syracuse University.
-Although I started the program with the intention of becoming a magazine photographer or graphic designer, I found my niche working on information visualizations, coordinating different pieces of projects, and supporting others in their work.
+Newhouse School of Public Communications.
+Although I started the program with the intention of becoming a magazine photographer, I found my niche working on information graphics and data visualizations, and supporting others in their work.